-- (153) In accordance with chapter 3, section 8 of the AML Act, in applying chapter 3, sections 2-4 and 6 of the AML Act, obliged entities may observe a simplified customer due diligence procedure when, based on the risk assessment, they assess the risk of money laundering and terrorist financing associated with the customer relationship or transaction to be negligible in nature.
-However, obliged entities shall monitor customer relationships in the manner referred to in section 4, subsection 2 of this chapter in order to detect any unusual or suspicious transactions - (154) In accordance with section 1(2) of Government Decree 929/2021, when adjusting the measures included in the simplified customer due diligence procedure referred to in chapter 3, section 8 of the AML Act, obliged entities shall ensure that the customer due diligence measures are adequate relative to the risks involved in the service, new and existing product or transaction, distribution channel, technology, geographical area or customer relationship and in order to detect any exceptional or unusual transactions.
+- (153) In accordance with chapter 3, section 8 of the AML Act, in applying chapter 3, sections 2, 3, 4 and 6 of the AML Act, obliged entities may observe a simplified customer due diligence procedure when, based on the risk assessment, they assess the risk of money laundering and terrorist financing associated with the customer relationship or transaction to be negligible in nature.
+However, obliged entities shall monitor customer relationships in the manner referred to in section 4, subsection 2 of this chapter in order to detect any unusual or suspicious transactions.
+The obliged entity may not apply the simplified customer due diligence procedure if it detects unusual or suspicious transactions. - (154) In accordance with section 1(2) of Government Decree 929/2021, when adjusting the measures included in the simplified customer due diligence procedure referred to in chapter 3, section 8 of the AML Act, obliged entities shall ensure that the customer due diligence measures are adequate relative to the risks involved in the service, new and existing product or transaction, distribution channel, technology, geographical area or customer relationship and in order to detect any exceptional or unusual transactions.